-Total Enrollment: 4314 Low Income Enrollment: 3985 (92.4%) Minority student Enrollment: 4250 (98.5%) Total Teachers: 190 Number of Ineffective/Misassigned Teachers: 0 Number of Out-of-Field Teachers: 0 Number of Inexperienced Teachers: 35 (18.4%)
+Total Enrollment: 4263 Low Income Enrollment: 3869 (90.8%) Minority student Enrollment: 4212 (98.8%)

+Number of Ineffective Teachers: 13 Number of Out-of-Field Teachers: 0 Number of Inexperienced Teachers: 8

-Our district has less than 10% teachers with one or two years of experience that provide direct instruction in the core academic content areas.
-Student enrollment for the DJUHSD includes 98.5% minority and 92% socioeconomically disadvantaged.
-The noted disparity at Robert F. Kennedy High School with the percent of inexperienced teachers is a result of increased student enrollment of 112 students from the previous year.
-This resulted in an increase of for teachers in high need areas of English, mathematics and special education.
-There are no identified disparities of low-income or minority students being taught at higher rates by inexperienced teachers at the other schools in our district.
+Our district had a decline of 7% from the previous teaching staff that are categorized as "ineffective or inexperienced" that provide direct instruction in the core academic content areas.
+Student enrollment for the DJUHSD includes 98.8% minority and 91% socioeconomically disadvantaged.
+There are no identified disparities of low-income or minority students being taught at higher rates by inexperienced, out-of-field, or ineffective teachers among the schools in our district.
 The DJUHSD provides needed support for all new teachers.
 Mentors are assigned for all new teachers until completion of the Teacher Induction Program.
 These mentors provide instructional support, best practices, data analysis and guidance.
 All teachers are consulted in identifying strategies to address equity gaps during annual teacher stakeholder meetings.